UK Ancestry Visa

 UK ancestry visa is issued for five years and leads to settlement after five years of continuous residence.

 It may be worth noting that in some limited circumstances there may be a parallel entitlement to registration as a British citizen if the applicant’s mother is born outside the Commonwealth to a British-born father or if there was historic discrimination that was a bar to becoming a British citizen.
 The applicant has to have been born before 1983.

 Where & how to apply for UK Ancestry Visa

-Applicants need to demonstrate that they are able to work and intend to take or seek employment.
-They may bring with them their dependants (spouse or unmarried partner and children under the age of 18 as of the date of application).
+You dependants (spouse or unmarried partner and children under the age of 18 as of the date of application) can apply with you.
 Dependants of ancestry visa holders have the right to work in the UK.

-The government fees include the visa application fee, which is currently £516, and Immigration Health Surcharge which is calculated as £624 per year (£3120 when you apply for a five-year visa).
+The government fees include the visa application fee, which is currently £531, and Immigration Health Surcharge which is calculated as £624 per year (£3120 when you apply for a five-year visa).

 Eligibility for indefinite leave to remain

-Holders of UK ancestry visa can apply for indefinite leave to remain after five years of continuous residence in this category.
+You can apply for indefinite leave to remain after five years of continuous residence with UK ancestry visa.

-Absences from the UK of more than 180 days in any 12 month period break the continuity of residence.
-Thus excessive absences may be a barrier to indefinite leave to remain.
-If it is, the visa can be extended for another five-year period.
+Absences from the UK of more than 180 days in any 12-month period break the continuity of residence.
+Thus, excessive absences may be a barrier to indefinite leave to remain.
+Alternatively, the visa can be extended for another five-year period.
 The extension application can be made from the UK.
 There is no limit on these extensions.

 Dependants of persons with UK ancestry